What is Pipeline as Code and how does it help product delivery?

 You probably noticed a lot of these principles overlap, articulating similar ideas and values in different ways.
 What do they all share?
 The understanding is that making the wrong choice is inevitable.

 We’re making a choice for the future.
 A future we don’t know, typically affected by an environment we can’t predict.
 Even when product requirements are clear as day and a roadmap stretches out for two years, there’s no guarantee things will stay that way.
 Management changes.
 Markets change.
 Users change.
-This is 2020, after all.

 The motivation behind all of this is acceptance of a humbling fact: we are wrong.
 It’s so much more likely that our understanding of the situation is incorrect, that the basis of all decisions should be the assumption that we’re wrong.
 On top of that, it’s rare that we know exactly how wrong we are.
 We’ll learn that later down the line, at which point we’ll need to adapt.